 I completed my Ph.D. degree at The University of Texas at Dallas, working under the supervision of Dr. Kevin Hamlen.
 My doctoral dissertation introduced and formulated a new science of language-based software cyber deception, featuring a suite of new technologies that arm live, commodity server software with deceptive attack-response and disinformation capabilities.

-I am a software engineer with over ten years of work experience, four of which in the development of industrial software systems.
-I have excellent knowledge of modern/agile practices and processes, having technically led large-scale projects.
-I also have thorough technical knowledge in programming languages semantics, compilers, and program analysis techniques.
+I'm a software engineer with over fifteen years of work experience, four of which in the development of industrial software systems.
+I love contributing to open source.
+I have excellent knowledge of modern/agile software engineering practices and processes, having technically led large-scale projects.
+I also have thorough technical knowledge of programming languages semantics, compilers, and program analysis techniques.

 I organize the Security & Privacy Seminars at the IBM T.J.
 Watson Research Center, where we host internal and external talks about cutting-edge cybersecurity research topics.
 I also serve as a conference champion at the Security & Privacy Professional Interest Community (PIC) at IBM Research.
 Finally, I'm honored to serve (or have served) on the following program committees:

 - Usenix Security Symposium Program Committee 2023

 - ACM CCS Program Committee 2021